hanjinliu/magic-class/rst/main/make_better/undo.rst

 2. Make sure the recorded macro is executable.

     The redo operation fully relies on the macro string.
-If the macro string is not executable, redoing will fail.
+If the macro string is not executable, the redo operation will fail.
 In following example, redo does not work.

     .. code-block:: python